 When and What to Modernize

-If you’re ready to tackle, target the areas where latency becomes cost: price quotes delayed by hours, shipping logic blind to live weather, outdated inventory signals unfit for real-time decisions.
+If you’re ready to tackle it, target the areas where latency becomes cost: price quotes delayed by hours, shipping logic blind to live weather, and outdated inventory signals unfit for real-time decisions.

 #1.
 Watch for Signal Loss in the Tech Stack